TMJ Disorder Treatment in North Miami

 Treating TMD with physical therapy is an effective method to relieve pain and discomfort.
-When you come to Integrated Physical Therapy for your evaluation and treatment, you can expect your therapist to analyze your jaw mobility and release muscle tension in the head and neck region.
-Our physical therapy team is Mariano Rocabado Trained and will perform a comprehensive evaluation of your TMD, neck, thoracic spine and shoulder girdle to determine the structures causing TMJ symptoms.
-Our patients are receiving immediate relief with physical therapy.
+When you come to Integrated Physical Therapy in North Miami for your evaluation and TMJ pain treatment, you can expect your therapist to analyze your jaw mobility and release muscle tension in the head and neck region.
+Our physical therapy team specializes in TMJ disorder therapy and is Mariano Rocabado Trained.
+We will perform a comprehensive evaluation of your TMD, neck, thoracic spine and shoulder girdle to determine the structures causing TMJ symptoms.

+Our patients are receiving immediate relief with our specialized TMJ physical therapy.
 Here is what they are saying:

 “My pain is under control thanks to IPT.
-I only regret I didn’t come earlier. - A. S.
+I only regret I didn’t come earlier." - A. S.

 “I didn’t know physical therapy could help me with my jaw pain but after only a few visits, I was pain-free.
-Unbelievable!
-S. W.
+Unbelievable!" - S. W.

 “The team did an amazing job helping with my pain and chronic discomfort and I can’t thank them enough” – A. G.